-The third, and what is intended to be the final, stage is to seek a federal writ of habeas corpus, a proceeding controlled by Title 28 U.S.C. § 2254(a).
-Federal habeas allows a defendant to petition a United States district court to review whether the conviction or sentence violates or was obtained in violation of federal law.
-Federal habeas is almost exclusively limited to consideration of claims previously asserted on direct appeal or in state postconviction proceedings.
-Appeals of federal habeas petitions from Florida are to the U.S. Court of Appeals for the Eleventh Circuit and then to the U.S. Supreme Court.
+The third, and what is intended to be the final stage is federal habeas corpus, a proceeding controlled by 28 U.S.C. s.
+2254(a).
+Federal habeas allows a defendant to petition the federal district court to review whether the conviction or sentence violates or was obtained in violation of federal law.
+Federal habeas is almost exclusively limited to consideration of claims previously asserted in direct appeal or in state postconviction proceedings.
+Appeals of federal habeas are to the Federal Eleventh Circuit Court of Appeal and then to the United States Supreme Court.